ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 suit-reports
 : If present, the suit-reports parameter contains a set of SUIT Reports as defined in Section 4 of {{I-D.moran-suit-report}}.

+err-code
+: The err-code parameter contains one of the values listed in the registry defined in {{error-code-registry}} (with the initial set of error codes listed below).
+Only selected values are applicable to each message.

 This specification defines the following initial error messages: